I'm glad that you stopped by to learn more about coaching. Welcome. Some questions you may have...

 Q: What is Ontological coaching and who can benefit from this style of coaching?

 A: Ontological coaching is the study and observation of "what is."
 This style of personal development coaching observes emotions, the body, and language as it shows up now.
 The individual that can benefit from coaching is the individual that wants to be coached.
 My style of coaching also incorporates CBC (Cognitive Behavioral Coaching), dialectical thinking, mindfulness, symbolism, and somatic awareness.
+Coaching is for anyone who is interested in creating change and diving deeper into personal development.
+I provide a safe and inclusive space for all humans including the LGBTQ+ and Veteran communities.

 Q: What are some outcomes from coaching?